rpt09-orchid/chris-reviews/README.md

 Secondary indexing on the needed `property_id` column took 9 hours, but without it querying was impossible.
 Note: After initial seeding, new nodes during the boostrap process do not take long at all, an average of 6 minutes.

-After resolving these issues, the signle ec2 instance was up and running!
+After resolving these issues, the single ec2 instance was up and running!
 It looked like this.

 ![singleInstance](https://i.imgur.com/clWoaYn.png)